ljynlp/W2NER/README.md

 ## 7. Citation

-If you use this work or code, please kindly cite the following paper:
+If you use this work or code, please kindly cite this paper:

 ```
-@article{li2021unified,
+@inproceedings{li2021unified,
   title={Unified Named Entity Recognition as Word-Word Relation Classification},
   author={Li, Jingye and Fei, Hao and Liu, Jiang and Wu, Shengqiong and Zhang, Meishan and Teng, Chong and Ji, Donghong and Li, Fei},
-  journal={arXiv preprint arXiv:2112.10070},
+  booktitle = {Proceedings of the AAAI Conference on Artificial Intelligence},
-  year={2021}
+  year={2022}
 }
 ```